Our Hair Graft Calculator helps you estimate the number of grafts required for your hair transplant in seconds.

 Some clinics charge $3 to $8 per graft.

-A hair graft calculator helps you plan your budget before you visit any clinic.
+A hair transplant graft estimator helps you plan your budget before you visit any clinic.

 Doctors use different methods to count grafts.